Semidefinite programming hierarchies for constrained bilinear optimization: Approximate quantum error correction

-In the case $k=1$, the conditions of the above theorem can be seen as approximations for the convex hull of product quantum channels, just as extendible states provide an approximation for the set of separable states.\footnote{Note that the class of channels we consider here is more restricted than general separable quantum channels, which usually refers to a mixture of product completely positive and not necessarily trace-preserving maps.} We note that in sdp hierarchies for the quantum separability problem the permutation invariance can be replaced by the stronger {\it Bose symmetric} condition.
+In the following we state several comments about de Finetti theorems for quantum channels: \begin{itemize} \item We emphasize that the de Finetti reductions\,---\,called post-selection technique~\cite{christandl09}\,---\,for quantum channels proved in~\cite{fawzirenner14,brandao14} are different from what we need in our work (also see \cite{Rotem15,HT14} for classical versions).
+In particular, unlike de Finetti theorems, de Finetti reductions provide an operator inequality upper bound to a symmetric quantum state in the form of an integral superposition of product states. \item In contrast to the bound for Choi states (Theorem~\ref{lem:sep-deFinetti}), the diamond norm bound in Corollary~\ref{cor:exchangeable-deFinetti} does not have a polynomial dependence in $d_B$ and $k$.
+We leave it as an open question to give a de Finetti theorem for quantum channels in terms of the diamond norm distance with a dimension dependence polynomial in $d_B$ and $k$.
+(For our purposes we only need the $k=1$ bound, in terms of the Choi states.) \item In the case $k=1$, the conditions of the above theorem can be seen as approximations for the convex hull of product quantum channels, just as extendible states provide an approximation for the set of separable states.\footnote{The class of channels we consider here is more restricted than general separable channels, which usually refers to a mixture of product completely positive and not necessarily trace-preserving maps.} We note that in SDP hierarchies for the quantum separability problem the permutation invariance can be replaced by the stronger {\it Bose symmetric} condition.
 That is, the state in question is supported on the symmetric subspace.
-The reason is that every separable quantum state can without loss of generality be decomposed in a convex combination of {\it pure} product states.
-However, in our setting, we cannot assume that we have a mixture of a product of pure channels, and so we keep the more general notion of permutation invariance.

-We never directly make use of Corollary~\ref{cor:exchangeable-deFinetti} but rather state it for connecting to the previous literature.
-In particular, when choosing $A\bar A$ trivial as a special case we find a finite version of the asymptotic de Finetti for quantum channels from~\cite{Fuchs04,Fuchs2004} (see~\cite{toner09} for a classical version).
-We emphasize that our derived conditions then become a finite version of the notion of {\it exchangeable sequences of quantum channels} of~\cite{Fuchs04} defined as a sequence of channels $\{\mathcal{N}_{B_1^n\to\bar B_1^n}\}$ satisfying for all $n$ that
+The reason is that every separable state can without loss of generality be decomposed in a convex combination of {\it pure} product states.
+However, in our setting, we cannot assume that we have a mixture of a product of pure channels, and so we keep the more general notion of permutation invariance. \item In the following, we never directly make use of Corollary~\ref{cor:exchangeable-deFinetti} but rather state it for connecting to the previous literature.
+In particular, when choosing $A\bar A$ trivial as a special case we find a finite version of the asymptotic de Finetti theorem for quantum channels from~\cite{Fuchs04,Fuchs2004}.\footnote{We also refer to~\cite{Pankowski13} for previous related work and \cite{toner09} for a classical version.
+Moreover, following~\cite{kaur18}, conditions related to our~\eqref{eq:sym-condition} -- \eqref{eq:partial-trace-an} give rise to extendible channels in the resource theory of unextendibility.} We emphasize that our derived conditions then become a finite version of the notion of {\it exchangeable sequences of quantum channels} of~\cite{Fuchs04} defined as a sequence of channels $\{\mathcal{N}_{B_1^n\to\bar B_1^n}\}$ satisfying for all $n$ that